 Our Success Story this week takes us to Nashua, New Hampshire, a city singing the praises of compressed natural gas.
 From street sweepers to refuse trucks to heavy-duty pickups-the city’s alt-fuel fleet now numbers about 40.
 Introduced in 2011, CNG’s environmental benefits have been bolstered by a big reduction in maintenance along with fuel cost savings of $50,000 a year.
 The Granite State Clean Cities Coalition and the New Hampshire Department of Environmental Services helped identify over 1.1 million federal dollars to help fund the CNG vehicles.
 Their refueling depot-the state’s first public access CNG station-was built through a public-private partnership with Alternative Vehicle Service Group.

-JOHN DAVIS: Nashua’s transit buses run on B20 biodiesel, but they plan a CNG switch soon.
+JOHN DAVIS: Nashua’s transit buses run primarily on B20 biodiesel, but they now have one CNG transit bus in operation as well.
 This is one New Hampshire city that is leading by the CNG example.